contensis/contensis.github.io/http-src/security/authentication.md

 Websites and applications are authenticated using the [OAuth 2 client credential flow](https://tools.ietf.org/html/rfc6749#section-4.4), which is used to grant access to resources such as entries, content types and projects.

 The client needs to provide a *clientId*, a *shared secret* and a list of [scopes](./scopes.md).
 The *clientId* and *shared secret* can be created in [API Management](https://zenhub.zengenti.com/Contensis/9/kb/content-types-and-entries/api-keys/api-key-overview.aspx).

-The client needs to provide a *clientId*, a *shared secret* (which can be created and obtained from the [API Management screens](https://contensis.github.io/docs/api-keys/)) and a list of [scopes](./scopes.md).
 These are used to request an *access token* from the Zengenti Identity Provider, which can then be cached locally and passed along with each request as a HTTP Authorization header to the Delivery API services.
 If the authentication request fails then a 401 HTTP status code response is returned.

 ### Example request